BrandonLiang/ASR_Punctuation_Capitalization_Numeral/README.txt

     Stage 4 - Neural Modeling
         runs through TDNN and RNNLM to get the final model and decodes the model to get prediction and WER

-Note that it will most likely crash because the Kaldi-required data/ and exp/ directories are not stored in this repository.
+Note that it will most likely crash because the actual Kaldi-required data/ and exp/ directories are not stored in this repository.

 Sample Decoding Files:
     decoded lattices: ./exp_v?/tri4a_ali/decode_*/lat.*.gz